Real-Serious-Games/RSG-Portal/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Usage
-There are two parts to the RSG Portal: the client which runs on Android devices and the server which uses [Node.js](https://nodejs.org/en/) and can run on a dedicated machine or in the cloud.
+There are two parts to the RSG Portal: the client which runs on Android devices and the server which uses [Node.js](https://nodejs.org/) and can run on a dedicated machine or in the cloud.

 ## Setting up the server

 ### Initial setup

-The server requires Node.js version 4.2.6 LTS or later.
-Once you have Node.js installed, copy the `Server` directory to the machine you plan to use as the server and run `npm install` to install its dependencies.
+The server requires [Node.js](https://nodejs.org/) version 4.2.6 LTS or later.
+Once you have Node.js installed, copy the `Server` directory to the machine you plan to use as the server.
+Open a command line in the `Server` directory and run `npm install` to install its dependencies.

 Once the dependencies have been installed you will need to set up the folder structure for the resources you want to distribute via the server.
 An example of how to do this is included in the `test-resources` directory:
 ```